Idowza/autonomous-snort-ids/README.md

 *   **LLM Integration:** Ollama with Llama 3
 *   **Operating Systems:** Kali Linux (IDS) and Linux Mint (Attacker/AI Host)

+## Log Forwarding Architecture

+The log transfer from the Kali machine (Snort IDS) to the Linux Mint machine (AI/Attacker) happens through the Syslog protocol over the network.

+1.  **Generation:** Snort on Kali detects an attack and generates an alert.
+2.  **Internal Handoff:** Because `alert_syslog` is configured in `snort.lua`, Snort hands this alert message to the local logging service on Kali (Rsyslog), tagging it with the "facility" `local5`.
+3.  **Network Transmission:** The Rsyslog service on Kali reads its config file (`/etc/rsyslog.d/60-snort.conf`).
+It sees the rule `local5.* @192.168.1.6:514`.
+This tells it to wrap the message in a UDP packet and send it to IP `192.168.1.6` on port 514.
+4.  **Reception:** The Rsyslog service on the Mint machine is listening on UDP port 514 and receives the packet.
+5.  **Filtering & Writing:** Rsyslog on Mint reads its config (`/etc/rsyslog.d/40-snort.conf`).
+It sees the rule `if $syslogfacility-text == 'local5' then /var/log/snort_alerts.log`.
+It recognizes the `local5` tag and writes the message into that specific text file.

+This effectively creates a dedicated, invisible pipeline sending text messages from one operating system's log manager to another's.

 ## Getting Started

 ### Prerequisites